-Starting off as a simple service to residential and small businesses to carry TV signals, cable internet and cable internet providers have been able to evolve and service small to large enterprise businesses for more than just a TV need.
-Now serving a variation of different products to fit every customers need, Cable Internet Providers can offer internet access, internet transit and peering, domain name registration and hosting, voice services and phone features — and of course, the original TV need.
+Starting off as a simple service to residential and small businesses to carry TV signals, cable internet, and cable internet providers have been able to evolve and service small to large enterprise businesses for more than just a TV need.
+Now serving a variety of different products to fit every customer’s need, Cable Internet Providers can offer internet access, internet transit and peering, domain name registration and hosting, voice services and phone features — and of course, the original TV need.

 - Connect to the internet without a phone line, securing connectivity

 - Much faster speeds than that of DSL, Satellite or dial-up

 Moving away from the standard coaxial service in a move to complexity, Cable Internet Providers have shifted their market focus from the signal transmitted cable to light pulsed fiber optic cables.
 Fiber can provide all the same capabilities of cable, with a faster speed over longer distances.
 Fiber Optics can give the customer symmetrical bandwidth with dramatically higher uptime than that of cable.
 Fiber download and upload speeds can range from 10M to 10G, whereas coaxial cable internet provides an asymmetrical speeds of 16/3M-150/20M on average.
 Fiber is a dedication connection, not dependent on users in your nearby area.
 Fiber will come with unparalleled service level agreements.
 Cable companies are rapidly expanding their fiber networks to markets all across the US – and internationally.
 The need for speed is the call to arms in the telecom industry and Internet Cable Providers and Master Agencies alike have heard the cry for more speed!

 A Digital Subscriber Line (DSL) is a type of high speed internet access that uses the same copper phone wires that your telephone service uses.
 This also makes it available in many areas, since the infrastructure is already in place.